Elsayedaa/MLDAMS/readme.txt

 		 entered.

 	RRClear(instance):
-		-Clears any entries that have been made into the review table.
+		-Clears the existing entries (except 'Compartment from Script') for the selected neuron in the review table.
 Instance argument is the sample_tag combo string for the neuron that is being cleared.

 	cleartree():
 		-Runs the RRClear method for every neuron tag that has data entered in the review table.

 	save_to_df(*args):
-		-Saves all user entered data for the neuron that whose entry frame is currently raised to an external dataframe.
+		-Saves all user entered data for the currently selected neuron to an external dataframe.
 This method is called with the optional *args when the MLCuration.m script is run via the ML_DL_Tfunc method (described further below).
-The optional arguments are the soma compartmnet string output by the MLCuration.m string and the sample_tag combo string of the neuron being processed.
+The optional arguments are the soma compartmnet string output by the MLCuration.m script and the sample_tag combo string of the neuron being processed.
 This method will trigger one of three different save condtions:
 		 	1) If a neuron has been previously saved and has not been modified in the current user session, no changes are made to the dataframe.
-			2) If a neuron has been previously saved and was modified in the current user session, all modified entries will be added to the dataframe and all unmodified entries will remain unchanged.
+			2) If a neuron has been previously saved and was modified in the current user session, all modified entries will take the place of thier respective entries in the dataframe and all unmodified entries will remain unchanged.
 			3) If a neuron is newly added before or during the running of the MLCuration.m script, a new series for the neuron will be appended to the dataframe.